Home » Resources (LIST)

 Recommended Resources:

 The Resources listed here are meant to help Healers feel good and balanced about what they do.
-Helping professionals need no such assistance in locating resources to help others; just check the bookshelves in our homes and offices… This list is for YOU, please use it.
+Helping professionals need no such assistance in locating Resources to help others; just check the bookshelves in our homes and offices… This list is for YOU, please use it.

 Books: